 Colson Whitehead

 Colson Whitehead is the #1 New York Times bestselling author of The Underground Railroad (winner of the 2016 National Book Award and 2017 Pulitzer Prize for Fiction), The Noble Hustle, Zone One, Sag Harbor, The Intuitionist, John Henry Days, Apex Hides the Hurt, Harlem Shuffle, and The Colossus of New York.
 He was named New York’s 11th State Author in 2018.
 His New York Times bestseller The Nickel Boys won the 2020 Pultizer Prize for Fiction, the 2019 Kirkus Prize for Fiction, and the 2020 Orwell Prize for Political Fiction.
-Whitehead will give the Troy Lecture on April 13, 2023.
+Whitehead delivered the Troy Lecture on April 13, 2023.

 Anne McClintock